BrazenCloud/Actions/ad/groups/removeMember/README.md

 <!-- region Generated -->
 # ad:groups:removeMember

-Returns a group from Active Directory
+Removes a member from a group in Active Directory

 ## Metadata